 Wharton Executive Education Programs in Private Equity and Venture Capital

 The Wharton School offers an Executive Education weeklong program called Private Equity: Investing and Creating Value.
 This 5-day program is designed for institutional investors as well as investment professionals aspiring to be better private equity investors.

-A new program from Wharton Executive Education, will lift the veil on one of the most exciting and perhaps least transparent areas in finance.
+This new program from Wharton Executive Education will lift the veil on one of the most exciting and perhaps least transparent areas in finance.
 Designed for investors and entrepreneurs alike, participants will come away with a greater understanding of how venture capital works; how the best venture capitalists source, screen, and value deals; and how to design contracts that protect both investors and founders.